STYLE YOUR HAIR DAILY

 Unbelievable!
 Were the press also pressuring you to break the story?

 Yeah!
-Luckily they didn't known where I lived so they didn't come to my house, although the editor of The Sun had my mobile phone number and rang me offering me £50 000 for my story.
-When I said there wasn't any story he then offered £75 000.
+Luckily, they didn't know where I lived so they didn't come to my house, although the editor of The Sun had my mobile phone number and rang me offering me £50 000 for my story.
+When I said there wasn't any story, he then offered £75 000.
 I reiterated that there was no story other than what I'd already told him and he said 'We know that Mel hasn't hurt her back, we know it's serious and we are prepared to pay you for the story.'
 I didn't take his calls after that and we had a press company at that point so everything else came through our press officer.
 One day I was told me that the News Of The World or The Sun had made a threat via our PR office, basically saying that unless I gave them the story on Mel they were going to slice me up in the press.
 I just said 'That’s fine, do whatever you are going to do!'

 That is unbelievable!